ArthurLokhov/arch_install/arch_linux_setup_course/arch_install.md

 cfdisk /dev/sda #
 ```

-1. Print the list of disks and partitions
+1. Print the list of disks and partitions.
-2. Check the disk name in field 'Model'
+2. Check the disk name in field 'Model'.
-3. More information then the first command
+3. More information then the first command.
 4. Choose the disk, which you will be creating a partitions.
 I am use `cfdisk`, but you can use the `fdisk`.

 ### Main partitions: